DarkGhostHunter/Larakick/wiki/AUTH.md

 ### Form Authorization

-If you also want to authorize the request, you can add the `authorization` key to the form.
+If you also want to authorize the request with a Gate, you can add the `authorization` key to the form.

-To make authorization coding faster, you can simply issue the Gate name using _Gate:action-name_ notation, or _Class@actionName_ notation.
+To make authorization coding faster, you can simply issue the Gate name using _Gate:action-name_ notation.

 ```yaml
 forms: